aa524/ASCII-fy/README.md

 2. View converted grayscale and ASCII images, along with original at: `/ASCII-fy/target/test-classes`.

 ## TODO
+1. Add a better example in the README.
-1. Add arguments parser and allow user to specify input and output file name.
+2. Add arguments parser and allow user to specify input and output file name.
-2. Add support for images with alpha channels (e.g. pngs).
+3. Add support for images with alpha channels (e.g. pngs).
-3. Refactor ImageImporter.
+4. Refactor ImageImporter.
 Embed call to toGrayscale() within toASCII().
-4. Add more test cases.
+5. Add more test cases.
+6. Explain limitations of program in README.